HealthDataInsight/way_of_working/docs/decisions/index.md

 ### Adding Markdown Any Decision Records to your project

-To add the [Markdown Any Decision Records (MADR)](https://adr.github.io/madr/) v3.0.0 framework to your project, run the following at the command line:
+To add the MADR v3.0.0 framework to your project, run the following at the command line:

     way_of_working init decision_record